Patrickkp1/tax-transfer-inequality/README.md

 Local Government Finance survey, and Giving USA.
 Every dollar of income, transfer, and tax is traced back to a primary public source.

-The framing draws on Phil Gramm, Robert Ekelund, and John Early's *The Myth of American Inequality* (Rowman & Littlefield, 2022), which argues that the official Census Bureau "money income" measure is the wrong quantity for distributional analysis — it omits both two-thirds of federal transfer payments (Medicare, Medicaid, SNAP, housing, EITC, refundable CTC) and 100% of taxes paid.
+The framing draws on the argument that the official Census Bureau "money income" measure is the wrong quantity for distributional analysis — it omits both two-thirds of federal transfer payments (Medicare, Medicaid, SNAP, housing, EITC, refundable CTC) and 100% of taxes paid.
 This project replicates that argument's data architecture end-to-end from public sources rather than relying on the book's intermediate appendices.

 ---